 Click here for photos from the organ's 25th Anniversary celebration in November 2012.

 In addition to the organ at the Village Church, there is a two-manual Flemish harpsichord, also built by Jeremy Adams (and on loan from the builder).
 Modeled after a 17th century instrument of Andreas Rückers, this instrument has an expanded range to accomodate later repertoire.
 The unusual abstract lid painting is by Mattapoisett artist, Sarah Brown.
 Used to accompany the Schola Cantorum and occasionally, the adult choir, the harpsichord has also been featured at weddings and concerts.
 Joseph Payne recorded on this instrument as well, and it has been played in concert by (among others) Boston Symphony harpsichordist, Mark Kroll, and Museum of Fine Arts harpsichordist, John Gibbons in concert with BSO cellist, Jonathan Miller.

-Our sanctuary is blessed with superb acoustics and is a sought out venue for musicians on Cape Ann.
-Several times a year we host concerts of many kinds, including classical and organ performance, vocalists, Scottish fiddlers, Fada singers, and jazz musicians.
+The superb acoustics and instruments in our beautiful sanctuary have attracted world-class musicians to the Village Church.
+Several times a year we host concerts of many kinds, ranging from classical art song to Scottish fiddlers, Fado singers, and jazz musicians.